nedbat/byterun/README.rst

 executions works out, it is possible to copy this (under certain circumstances) back into CPython's execution stack.

-Going the other way, I may at some point hook in `my debugger
+Going the other way, I have hooked in `trepan3k
-<https://pypi.python.org/pypi/trepan3k>`_ into this interpreter and then
+<https://pypi.python.org/pypi/trepan3k>`_ into this interpreter so you
-you'll have a conventional pdb/gdb like debugger also with the ability to step bytecode instructions.
+have a pdb/gdb like debugger also with the ability to step bytecode instructions.

 I may also experiment with faster ways to support trace callbacks such as those used in a debugger.
 In particular I may add a `BREAKPOINT`